matiuhart/vaultwarden-replace-secrets-action/README.md

 ```

 ## Vaultwarden Configs
-You need to create new entries with the same name as varibles in your server.
-The value is get it from the *Password* field.
+You need to create new entries with the same name as the variable in your Vaultwarden server.
+The value is pulled from the *Password* field.
-In my case, I need to create three new entries with the secret added in password item:
+In my case, I need to create four new entries with the secret added in the password item:

 ```
         Secret Name                   Password value